elfrances/whatsOnFulGaz/README.md

     --max-elevation-gain <value>
         Only include rides with an elevation gain (in meters) up to the specified value.
-    --output-format {csv|html}
+    --output-format {csv|html|text}
         Specifies the format of the output file with the list of routes.
-        If omitted, the CSV format is used by default.
+        If omitted, the plain text format is used by default.
     --title <name>
         Only include rides that have <name> in their title.
 The name match is case-insensitive and liberal: e.g. specifying "gavia"